sebaxj/project-031421/docs/SDD_v1.0a.md

   - Livestream implements a direct pipeline from hardware sensors to biosignal aquisition, digital signal processing (DSP) algorithms, to sound synthesis in an instantaneous format.
+  - Ultimately, a audiovisual exhibit to **artfully** represent human vitals in the domain of music.

 ## III.
 PROPOSED SOLUTION